 Dantevian Byrd, LB, North Mecklenburg (NC): South Carolina State is among the many teams that have done a good job of keeping tabs on the 6-1 and 205-pound junior.

-Marvante Beasley, LB, Orange (MC): The 6-foot and 185-pound junior did rather well in this environment, particularly during the skills testing.
+Marvante Beasley, LB, Orange (NC): The 6-foot and 185-pound junior did rather well in this environment, particularly during the skills testing.
 He’s one to watch.

 Chase McPherson, OL, Apex Friendship (NC): The 6-4 and 255-pound can play center, and accordingly, schools from the Pioneer Football League have reached out.